 - Using your mouth, lips or tongue to stimulate the anus, sometimes known as rimming or a rim job.

 Oral sex can be very intimate, and no one should pressure you into having oral sex if you're not ready.
 It's okay to say no to anything you're not comfortable with.
 If you would like to try oral sex but your partner isn't ready, give them some time.
-Find out about sexual consent here, and be patient, respectful, and understanding.
+Be sure that you have sexual consent before having any type of sex with someone, and be sure to be patient, respectful, and understanding.

 Communicate with your partner to find out how they feel about oral sex.
 Oral sex can be pleasurable for both partners, so find out what they like and don't like, and make sure they're comfortable.